 Initialism’s AML/CTF compliance solutions can support you keeping up with compliance requirements as they evolve.

-In 2018 there will be increased regulatory focus on AML/CTF compliance.
+There is an increased regulatory focus on AML/CTF compliance.
 Being AML/CTF compliant has never been more important.

 When determining if you are compliant you should ask yourself the following questions:

 If you have answered no to any of the questions or are not sure, you should contact Initialism about their affordable compliance solutions before potential non-compliance becomes a problem.

 Initialism are the AML/CTF experts, so you don’t have to be.